-Also known as a third molar, is the third molar back, and usually has 2 or more roots.
-There is often not enough space in the dental arch, often leading to impaction and non-function.
-This makes them difficult to access for hygiene, predisposing them to dental and periodontal complications, including causing damage to adjacent teeth.
+Also known as a third molar and usually has 2 or more roots.
+There is often not enough space in the dental arch for these teeth to erupt resulting in the wisdom teeth being impacted and non-functional.
+This makes them difficult to access for hygiene, predisposing them to dental and periodontal complications, causing damage to adjacent teeth and their surrounding bone.
 Wisdom teeth are unique in that their anatomy is highly variable, including the number of roots and their proximity to critical anatomy like the maxillary sinus, inferior alveolar nerve and lingual nerves.

 Oral and Maxillofacial surgeons have extensive training to identify and mitigate these risks for their patients.

 Dentoalveolar surgery involves the management of soft and hard tissues of the oral cavity.
-The most common reason for referral to an Oral and Maxillofacial surgeon is for the removal of wisdom teeth and for difficult extractions.
-This includes teeth that have fractured or caused unforseen complications for a general dentist.
+The most common reason for referral to an Oral and Maxillofacial surgeon is for the removal of wisdom teeth and difficult extractions that risk damage to the maxillary sinus or nerves giving sensation to the are.
+This includes teeth that have fractured or caused unforeseen complications for a general dentist.
 Some patients choose to visit an Oral & Maxillofacial surgeon upon hearing they require removal of a tooth to minimise the risk of any complications and ensure they receive the most stress-free, care possible.

-Dentoalveolar sugery can be performed under local anaesthetic, twilight sedation or general anaesthetic.
+Dentoalveolar surgery can be performed under local anaesthetic, twilight sedation or general anaesthetic.